MarioPaju1991/MarioPaju1991/README.md

 ### :man_technologist: About Me :

-I am a Full Stack Developer from Estonia living in Japan.
+I am Estonian living in Japan.

--  I’m looking for a developer position to enhance my skills.
+-  I like coding and making interesting applications

 -  I'm enjoying exploring and learning new things.